Egypt finds treasure trove of over 100 sarcophagi - RFI

 "Excavations are still underway.
 Whenever we empty a burial shaft of sarcophagi, we find an entrance to another."

-More than 40 statues of ancient deities and funerary masks were also discovered, he said.
+More than 40 statues of ancient deities and funerary masks were also discovered, the minister said.

-Another two wooden statues were found in the tomb belonging to an ancient judge of the 6th dynasty, according to Mostafa Waziri, secretary general of the Supreme Council of Antiquities.
+Another two wooden statues were found in the tomb belonging to an ancient judge of the 6th dynasty, according to Mostafa Waziri, secretary general of Egypt's Supreme Council of Antiquities.

+It was not immediately clear if the statues depicted any of the judge's family members but one statue is believed to depict an individual, by the name Heteb Ka, who was "venerated by the king", Waziri said.

+"The beauty of the statue ... is seen in the intricacy of its eyebrows, moustache, and eyelashes.
+It is absolutely beautiful and wonderful," he added.

-Another discovery in the vast necropolis is expected to be announced in the coming weeks, Anani added.
+Another discovery in the vast Saqqara necropolis is expected to be announced in December or early 2021.

-Archaeologists also hope to find an ancient workshop for manufacturing wooden coffins for mummies soon, said Waziri.
+Archaeologists also hope to find an ancient workshop for manufacturing wooden coffins for mummies.

+Waziri explained that ancient Egyptians used to buy their coffins at this workshop.

+"We expect it to be somewhere close to the coffin's burial shafts," Waziri said.

 Egypt hopes archaeological discoveries will spur tourism, a sector which has suffered multiple shocks ever since a 2011 uprising up until today's coronavirus pandemic.